-The Renogy 100Ah 12V Smart Lithium battery is even lighter than some other lithium batteries with the same battery capacity, and this is due to the use of pouch battery cells, instead of cylindrical found in most other products.
+The Renogy 100Ah 12V Smart Lithium battery is even lighter than some other lithium batteries with the same battery capacity, and this is because of the use of pouch battery cells, instead of cylindrical found in most other products.

 Its maximum continuous charging current is 50A, and discharge current 100A.

-Renogy advertises a cycle life of 4000 cycles to 80% which is great compared to lead-acid batteries, and common when it comes to high-quality lithium batteries.
+Renogy advertises a cycle life of 4000 cycles to 80% which is great compared to lead-acid batteries, and common for high-quality lithium batteries.

 The battery measures 11.4 by 6.8 by 7.4 inches and it has an IP54 protection rate.

 The terminal rings on the battery are M8 size and Renogy has made the battery box easy to open up.

 The Nevada company Battle Born Batteries has showed up everywhere lately, and the one product usually in the spotlight is the Battle Born 100Ah 12V LiFePO4 Deep Cycle Battery.

 They’ve come a long way by helping YouTubers install lithium batteries on their campers while selling a product that is made with high-quality parts and put together by a team that knows what it’s doing.

 Battle Born also sell a 50Ah lithium battery that is very similar in terms of features, although not as powerful.